-Lightning strikes the United States about 25 million times a year.
-Although most lightning occurs in the summer, people can be struck at any time of year.
-Lightning kills an average of 49 people in the United States each year, and hundreds more are severely injured.
+According to The National Weather Service, lightning strikes the United States about 25 million times a year.
+Although most lightning occurs in the summer, strikes can happen time of year.
+Over the last five years, lightning kills an average of 17 people yearly in the United States, and hundreds more are severely injured.

 - If you hear thunder, lightning is close enough to strike you.

 - When you hear thunder roar, immediately move to a safe shelter.
 Either a sturdy building with electricity or plumbing or an enclosed, metal-topped vehicle with the windows up.